skabadze/arch-hyprland-dots/README.md

 # arch-hyprland-dots
 My arch linux + hyprland dots.
-Some config files may be a bit messy and disorganised/inefficient these dots are just for personal use and not intended for public use.
+The config files may be messy and disorganised.
+This is because these dots are for personal use.
+Do not expect them to work without any tinkering.

+This config uses paru as the AUR helper.

 # screenshots
 ![desktop-screenshot](./arch-hyprland-dots-screenshot1.jpg)
 ![desktop-screenshot](./arch-hyprland-dots-screenshot2.jpg)